czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 - Access the 2i2c [Community Showcase Hub](https://showcase.2i2c.cloud) using their GitHub account
     - If you cannot access the hub, please contact the training instructor
 - Know basic Git, such as pushing and pulling to a remote GitHub repository
-- Find the shared collaborative note-taking document
+- Find the shared collaborative note-taking document and Slack channel
 - Access a stable internet connection
 - Use a web browser and video conferencing, e.g. Zoom
 - Read the [2i2c Code of Conduct](https://compass.2i2c.org/code-of-conduct/)..

 **When and where?**

-Training is delivered over two synchronous workshops, each two hours in length a week apart.
+Training is delivered over two synchronous workshops, each one hour in length a week apart.
 The week in between is dedicated to self-guided study with asynchronous support provided by the instructors.

-Part 1 is scheduled to take place *<insert time (including timezone) and date>* and the Part 2 is scheduled to take place *<insert time (including timezone) and date>*.
-You should have received a calendar invitation including videoconferencing connection details, and a URL for the collaborative notes document we will use during the training.
+Part One is scheduled to take place *<insert time (including timezone) and date>* and the Part Two is scheduled to take place *<insert time (including timezone) and date>*.
+You should have received a calendar invitation including videoconferencing connection details, Slack channel and a URL for the collaborative notes document we will use during the training.

 We look forward to seeing you and please get in touch with any questions you have beforehand.